Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Starring: Ivana Baquero, Sergi López, Maribel Verdú, Doug Jones, Ariadna Gil, Álex Angulo, Manolo Solo, César Vea, Roger Casamajor, Federico Luppi & Pablo Adán

 DYK?
-Having worked with him on Mimic (1997) and Hellboy (2004), Guillermo del Toro was determined to cast Doug Jones as the Faun and the Pale Man, telling him via email, "You must be in this film.
+Guillermo del Toro wanted Doug Jones to play the Faun and the Pale Man in Pan's Labyrinth because they had worked together before on Mimic (1997) and Hellboy (2004).
+In an email to Jones, del Toro tried persuading him, writing: "You must be in this film.
 No one else can play this part but you."
-Jones initially responded enthusiastically to an English translation of the script but was "terrified" to take the role once he learned the film was in Spanish, which he did not speak.
-Del Toro suggested learning the script phonetically, but Jones spent the five hours a day he spent in the makeup chair practicing his lines.
-While del Toro later dubbed Jones' performance with theater actor Pablo Adán, Jones' proper pronounciation made it easier for Adán to match his delivery.
+Jones was initially excited about the English script translation but became "terrified" when he discovered that the film was in Spanish, a language he did not speak.
+Del Toro suggested that Jones learn the script phonetically, but Jones spent five hours a day in the makeup chair practicing his lines.
+Although del Toro later had theater actor Pablo Adán dub over Jones' performance, Jones' proper pronunciation made it easier for Adán to match his delivery.

 Even the Rain [También la lluvia] (2010)